 Antelope Canyon has two parts: upper and lower.
 Both are beautiful and should be on your Arizona bucket list.

 Upper Antelope Canyon is easier to access and you walk into it.
 Lower Antelope Canyon requires navigating some stairs that are rather vertical and the canyon slots are a bit narrower.
+You should highly consider a tour and booking in advance.

 5. See the Chapel of the Holy Cross